zxc916684603/ecs/intl.en-US/API Reference/Tags/AddTags.md

 ## Error codes {#ErrorCode .section}

 Error codes specific to this interface are as follows.
-For more error codes, visit the [API error center](https://error-center.alibabacloud.com/status/product/Ecs).
+For more information, see [API Error Center](https://error-center.alibabacloud.com/status/product/Ecs).

 |Error codes|Error message|HTTP status code|Description|
 |:----------|:------------|:---------------|:----------|